xhaoahx/MyNotes/源码分析/Lib 源码分析/Flutter 构建源码分析/Flutter Binding 源码分析.md

     ///  * [firstFrameRasterized], whether this future has completed or not.
     Future<void> get waitUntilFirstFrameRasterized => _firstFrameCompleter.future;

-    /// Whether the first frame has finished building.
-    ///
-    /// This value can also be obtained over the VM service protocol as
-    /// `ext.flutter.didSendFirstFrameEvent`.
-    ///
-    /// See also:
-    ///
-    ///  * [firstFrameRasterized], whether the first frame has finished rendering. bool get debugDidSendFirstFrameEvent => !_needToReportFirstFrame;

     /// Tell the framework not to report the frame it is building as a "useful"
     /// first frame until there is a corresponding call to [allowFirstFrameReport].
     ///